 Automation Heroes, Sidekicks & Stragglers

-HFS Research in partnership with Blue Prism surveyed 200 senior executives across Global 2000 enterprises to understand how major enterprises are organizing their automation efforts, their approach to automation in the new climate, level of adoption, success and challenges, opportunities, and desired outcomes when it comes to scalability.
+HFS Research in partnership with Blue Prism surveyed 200 senior automation leaders across Global 2000 enterprises to understand how major enterprises are organizing their automation software efforts, their approach to enterprise automation in the new climate, level of adoption, success and challenges, opportunities, and desired outcomes when it comes to scalability.

 HFS Research Report With Blue Prism